Author Archives: Roofing SEO Webmasters

 Wix

 You have probably seen commercials for Wix, a well-known website builder that relies on cloud hosting.
-Wix is one of the most simple builders available to roofing contractors.
+Wix is one of the simplest builders available to roofing contractors.
 Over 3% of all websites use Wix.

 A primary Wix benefit is its complete hosting, which precludes roofers from purchasing a different hosting plan.
-In addition, Wix provides several hundred template options for businesses to select for their new website.
+Additionally, Wix offers several hundred template options for businesses to choose from for their new website.

 Like WordPress plugins, Wix provides app options, both free and paid, that help enhance your site template.
 Some come from 3rd party developers, while others come directly from Wix developers.

-Wix provides a cost-free plan for frugal contractors that limits both storage and bandwidth.
-Still, the free program gives companies a risk-free look at what the platform can do for an online presence.
+Wix offers a free plan for budget-conscious contractors that limits both storage and bandwidth.
+Still, the free program allows companies to assess the platform’s capabilities risk-free for their online presence.

-In addition, free users can easily upgrade their plans to unlock more advanced features.
+Additionally, free users can easily upgrade their plans to access more advanced features.

 One significant downside of Wix is that you can decide to leave the platform for WordPress or another website builder.
 Moving a Wix website is a massive pain.